Kaleidoscope Chamber Collective II

 Getting there by train

-Musselburgh has a train station, about a 25 minute walk from the venue
+Musselburgh has a train station on the southern edge of town, about a 20 minute or so walk from this venue.

 Getting there by car

-The venue is on the main road through Musselburgh.
+The venue is on the A199 main route through Musselburgh.

 Accessibility